leeguoo/jekyll-now/_posts/2017-04-16-MTA-auto-extraction.md

 Here,the **url** is the link to the file.
 It can be found in the address field of the broswer.

-# Extract Data from Multiple Files *automatically*
+# Extract Data from Multiple Files *Automatically*

 If we want to extract the data corresponding to a large time window, for example a year (52 weeks), we don't have to input the links manually.
 We can generate them according to the relation between filenames.